JesusLuvsYooh/BuildStripper/README.md

 [JesusLuvsYooh](https://github.com/JesusLuvsYooh) StephenAllenGames.co.uk
 #WaterCooler gang for letting me Rubber Duck to them.
 <br/><br/>
-This file must be in an "Editor" folder (Unity/Assets/Editor) for example.
+1: This file must be in an "Editor" folder (Unity/Assets/Editor) for example.
 <br/>
-Set "buildStrippedServer" bool to false, to disable auto version changing, which is meant for headless servers.
+2: Set "buildStrippedServer" bool to false to disable, when doing client builds, true is meant for headless servers.
 <br/>
-Edit the "folderPaths" list, making sure it only includes items that server build does not need, such as Audio an Textures.
+3: Edit the "folderPaths" list, making sure it only includes items that server build does not need, such as Audio an Textures.
 <br/>
 This script should drastically lower your build size, and optimise your game;
 <br/>